 Not minor if: Following recalibration, the instrument was found outside of the established acceptance criteria or did not provide a conservative measurement (e.g., under-response).

-Example d: A water leak or fire occurred in the records storage vault and resulted in damage to records involving 10 CFR 70.72 evaluations.
+Example 7d: A water leak or fire occurred in the records storage vault and resulted in damage to records involving 10 CFR 70.72 evaluations.

 The violation: The licensee failed to maintain records of changes to its facility until termination of the license as required by 10 CFR 70.72(f).